BrianPizz/e-commerce-back-end/README.md

 ## Description
 * Project was built so a company can compete with other e-commerce companies
-* This project adds back end for a e-commerce website
+* This project adds back end for an e-commerce website
 * Throughout making this project I learned Object-Relational Mapping and Sequelize

 ## Table of Contents